yahoo/bgdocs/doc-site/content/en/_index.md

 Behavior Graph isn't a replacement for functions.
 (We wrote it with functions, hello!)
 Instead it gives us higher level abstractions for partitioning our code into subtasks.
 It lets us say "these two blocks of code are related and here's how".
 And with that information the computer is able to run things for us.
 And humans are better able to infer the intent of the code.

-## Can I see an example?

-Behavior Graph introduces a handful of new concepts.
-These concepts aren't difficult, but you will require some orientation.

-* We've created a [short walk-through of a Login form](https://yahoo.github.io/bgdocs/docs/typescript/code-example/) using Behavior Graph.
-* You can also take a look at [one of our tutorials](https://yahoo.github.io/bgdocs/docs/typescript/tutorials/tutorial-1/).

 ## Small

 Behavior Graph is a small library.
 It's around 1500 lines of formatted code.
-It has no dependencies.

 ## Incremental